-The Wilson Collegiate Tennis Camp at Miami University is the perfect preparation for young players who are looking to get more involved with playing tennis.
-Each camper receives personal attention, advanced teaching techniques, intensive drill work and game/match play, all in a fun and competitive environment.
+The Miami camp is the perfect preparation for young players looking to get more involved with playing tennis.
+Each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play, all in a fun and competitive environment.
 Campers are broken into small instructional groups with similar age., ability and experience, so each child is working in a group that is commensurate with their experience level and tailor the instruction to the level of the players.

-HIGHLIGHTS OF THE CAMP INCLUDE
+HIGHLIGHTS OF THE CAMP INCLUDE:

 - Small instructional groups to ensure individual attention